-Tip: The current minimum proof of funded needed is to meet basic living expenses for a single student at GMU.
+Tip: The current minimum proof of funded needed is to meet very basic living expenses for a single student at GMU.
 The cost of living in the metro Washington, DC area is one of the highest in the United States and actual living costs will vary greatly depending on lifestyle choices.
-Thus, it is very important that you research the cost of housing and other living expenses before you travel to the U.S. Please pay particular attention on how to avoid housing scams: https://oips.gmu.edu/scams/
+Thus, it is very important that you research the cost of housing and other living expenses before you travel to the U.S. and budget accordingly.